jj5/kickass-crypto/README.md

 ```

 Then everything is base64 encoded.
 The decryption process then expects to find the 16 byte
-authentication tag, the 12 byte initialization vector and the ciphertext.
+authentication tag, the 12 byte initialization vector, and the ciphertext.
 After decrypting the
-ciphertext the library expects to find the size of the JSON data as a decimal ASCII value,
+ciphertext the library expects to find the size of the JSON data as an ASCII string representing
-followed by a single pipe character, followed by the JSON, and then the padding.
-The library
+a decimal value, followed by a single pipe character, followed by the JSON, and then the padding.
-can then remove the JSON from its padding and take care of the decoding.
+The library can then remove the JSON from its padding and take care of the decoding.

 ## Chunk size